-Filtering out spam, malicious code, and out-of-compliance Web traffic consumes bandwidth, processor cycles, and storage; keeping signatures and libraries up to date chews through even more.
+Filtering out spam, malicious code, and out-of-compliance Web traffic consumes bandwidth, processor cycles, and storage; keeping signatures and libraries up to date chew through even more.
 Heuristics to block ‘zero-day’ attacks—new or custom malware that doesn’t have a signature—take a lot of processor power away from the work those systems were purchased for.
-SaaS takes that work offsite, and puts it on systems that were designed to do it on an industrial scale.
+SaaS takes that work offsite and puts it on systems that were designed to do it on an industrial scale.

 4. SaaS protects you better

 There are a few government agencies and multinational corporations for which IT security is a core competency.
-But for most businesses it’s an expensive, complicated, unpleasant distraction.
-SaaS providers’ business models are built on delivering and documenting more effective security at lower cost, and they make the infrastructure, staff, and process investments they need to succeed.
+But for most businesses, it’s an expensive, complicated, unpleasant distraction.
+SaaS providers’ business models are built on delivering and documenting more effective security at a lower cost, and they make the infrastructure, staff, and process investments they need to succeed.
 Check the metrics on a world-class SaaS provider’s dashboards, reports, and service-level agreements: it’s a rare business that can do better.

 5. SaaS simplifies compliance